digidrills/multi-channel-comm/saspl-twilio-wa/README.md

 - Interfaces with AWS-Lex, GCP-DialogFlow
 - Pricing

+Note: For one-way messages with a simple use-case, a good alternate is https://pypi.org/project/pywhatkit/

 ## Pre-requisites / Usage
 - Account on Twilio
 - Python 3.7+, Flask and associated components